devtut/generate/docs/algorithm/graph.md

 ---
-metaTitle: "Algorithm - Graph"
+title: "Algorithm - Graph"
 description: "Storing Graphs (Adjacency Matrix), Introduction To Graph Theory, Storing Graphs (Adjacency List), Topological Sort, Thorup's algorithm, Detecting a cycle in a directed graph using Depth First Traversal"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Graph

 A graph is a collection of points and lines connecting some (possibly empty) subset of them.
 The points of a graph are called graph vertices, "nodes" or simply "points."
 Similarly, the lines connecting the vertices of a graph are called graph edges, "arcs" or "lines."

-A graph G can be defined as a pair (V,E), where V is a set of vertices, and E is a set of edges between the vertices E ⊆ {(u,v) | u, v ∈ V}.
+A graph G can be defined as a pair (V,E), where V is a set of vertices, and E is a set of edges between the vertices E ⊆ &#123;(u,v) | u, v ∈ V&#125;.

 ## Storing Graphs (Adjacency Matrix)

 To store a graph, two methods are common: